 - Optimal emergency wireless network modeling in a smart city.

-- Aug 5, 2017 Our lab placed second with regards to prediction mean Average Precision across all datasets in Track 1 (detection, localization, and classification) of the NVIDIA AI City Challenge.
+- Aug 5, 2017 Our lab placed 2nd with regards to prediction mean Average Precision across all datasets in Track 1 (detection, localization, and classification) of the NVIDIA AI City Challenge.
 The summer-long event, which I helped organize, drew submissions from 29 international teams from many renowned universities, who competed in developing prediction models and applications for analyzing traffic camera video footage.
-More details here.
+More details about the challenge can be found here.
+Challenge results are posted here (we are Team21).

 - Aug 2, 2017 Our paper titled Efficient identification of Tanimoto nearest neighbors; All-pairs similarity search using the extended Jaccard coefficient has been published in the International Journal of Data Science and Analytics.